Count Fenring: Paul of Dune

 Hasimir and Margot are raising Feyd and Margot's daughter — whom they have named Marie — as their own in the Brian Herbert/Kevin J. Anderson novel Paul of Dune (2008).
 Between the events of Dune and Dune Messiah (1969), the Fenrings train their young child as both an assassin and a Bene Gesserit, but reject the interference of the Sisterhood itself in favor of their own plans for Marie to seize the Imperial throne from Paul Atreides.
 Marie is accepted into Paul's court as a playmate for his young sister Alia; at a banquet with her visiting parents, six-year-old Marie and the Fenrings execute their well-planned assassination attempt on Paul.
 Alia manages to kill Marie, but Margot's revelation of her daughter's paternity surprises Paul enough to allow Hasimir to stab him near-mortally.
 Paul's concubine Chani uses the poisonous Water of Life to help save him, and he lives; rather than kill the Fenrings, he banishes them to Salusa Secundus into permanent exile with Shaddam, whom they now loathe.

 In adaptations

 Both Fenring and his wife Margot are omitted from David Lynch's 1984 film Dune.

-However, Hasimir plays a minor part in the 2000 miniseries Frank Herbert's Dune, where he is portrayed by Miroslav Táborský.
+Fenring plays a minor part in the 2000 miniseries Frank Herbert's Dune, where he is portrayed by Miroslav Táborský.
 His function here is more of an advisor to the Emperor.
 Additionally, some of Margot's actions are attributed to Princess Irulan (essentially the Fenrings' visit to Giedi Prime) as part of director John Harrison's expansion of Irulan's role in the adaptation.

+Fenring is also omitted from Denis Villeneuve’s 2024 film Dune: Part Two, although his wife Margot does appear.

 The character of Fenring was also to appear in the film adaptation of Dune planned by Alejandro Jodorowsky in the 1970s.

+Fenring appears in the 2025 video game Dune: Awakening, voiced by Darin De Paul.
+In the game's alternate timeline, in which Paul Atreides is never born, Fenring is still the Imperial Spice Minister and governor of Arrakis, charged with overseeing spice production as well as the War of Assassins between House Atreides and House Harkonnen.
+Late in the game story's first chapter, the player character encounters Fenring, who is able to discern the character being a Bene Gesserit agent, and puts the character to work for him to assassinate a number of targets across Arrakis.